 I hold a Master’s Degree in Counseling Psychology from Lewis and Clark College: Graduate School of Counseling and Education.
 Major coursework included: human growth and development with an emphasis in child and adolescent adjustment; group, individual, family and couple’s counseling; trauma and crisis intervention; diversity, social justice and cultural awareness; and assessment and diagnosis of mental and emotional disorders, play therapy, expressive arts therapy, and more.
 I also completed one year of coursework in the Education Specialist degree program, which provides me a good understanding of the education system.
 I have completed a 6-month facilitation-training program - The Heart of Facilitation, and several advanced Effective Communication and Relationship Building Seminars.
-I have been trained in Restorative Justice Principles and Practices by Resolve, and in Collaborative and Proactive Solutions by Ross Greene.
-I have additional training in Sensorimotor Psychotherapy, with Pat Ogden.
+I have been trained in Restorative Justice Principles and Practices by Resolve in Medford, OR, and in Collaborative and Proactive Solutions by Ross Greene.
+I have additional training in Sensorimotor Psychotherapy, with Pat Ogden, and recently the SAFE EMDR model through the Personal Transformation Institute.
 I have passed the national counseling board exam, and engage in ongoing continuing education opportunities in order to continue to hone skills and stay updated on current research in the counseling world.
-I have been in practice for over 6 years.
+I have been in practice for over 8 years.

 I have also been trained and certified by Postpartum Support International to be a Perinatal Mental Health Provider, aware of symptoms, risk factors, screening, assessment, treatment and support for a range of perinatal mental health issues.